Junior Reserve Officer Training Corps

 The mission of JROTC is to motivate young people to be better citizens.
 By acquiring and exercising both individual and organizational values, skills and abilities, cadets at Army & Navy Academy have a opportunity to learn insightful life lessons and grow (through practical application) from the top leaders in our military ranks.

 College Bound or Service Bound.
-While the vast majority of graduates attend public and private universities, some Army & Navy Academy graduates continue their military interest by attending the top military service academies like West Point or enroll at ROTC (Senior Reserve Officer Training Corps) universities.
+While the vast majority of graduates attend public and private universities, some Army & Navy Academy graduates continue their military interest by attending the top military service academies like West Point and Annapolis or enroll at ROTC (Senior Reserve Officer Training Corps) universities.
 A small percentage choose to enlist in one of the branches after graduation.

 Creating Tomorrow’s Leaders.
 For over a century, our alumni have made significant contributions and advancements in fields, including: business, science, engineering, technology, medicine, law, government, military, education, and the arts.
 Regardless of the path you choose, the life skills learned in our JROTC program are applicable to college readiness and career development.

 Structure, Motivation, and Self-Discipline.
 The JROTC Program at Army and Navy Academy offers a well-defined organizational structure that embodies selfless service, fosters mentorship, and cultivates a sense of brotherhood.
 Focused on values and professionalism, we will support you as you define your personal path and grow as a leader.